 Fülle bis in die fast sopranhafte Höhe und umarmende Wärme stehen Marie Henriette Reinhold gleichermaßen zu Gebote.

 The summer of 2019 marks her debut at the Bayreuth Festival as one of Klingsors Zaubermädchen in Wagners Parsifal.
 Since then she is a regular guest there singing Grimgerde in Walküre as well.
-Under the baton of Pablo Heras Casado she will sing one of Klingsors Zaubermädchen and The Voice from Above in the new production of Wagners Parsifal 2023.
+Under the baton of Pablo Heras Casado she has been singing one of Klingsors Zaubermädchen and The Voice from Above in the new production of Wagners Parsifal 2023.

 Masterclasses with Jonathan Alder, Alexander Schmalcz, Götz Payer, Thilo Dahlmann and Peter Schreier provided valuable insights into lied interpretation.
 She was Junior Prize Winner of the Bundeswettbewerb Gesang Berlin 2012, a Prize Winner of the Kammeroper Schloss Rheinsberg in 2014, and was awarded a Richard Wagner scholarship in 2017.

 Marie Henriette Reinhold has many CD recordings to her name on a variety of labels, including Max Reger’s Choral Cantatas and his Requiem (Op.144b), Haydn’s Stabat Mater with the Kammerchor Stuttgart under Frieder Bernius, Friedrich Schneider’s oratorio Das Weltgericht, a world premiere recording of Gustav Schreck’s oratorio Christus, der Auferstandene, a live recording of J.S.
-Bach’s St John Passion in the St. Thomas Church Leipzig, under the direction of Peter Schreier, and most recently, Bach's St Matthew Passion and Magnificat under the baton of Hans-Christoph Rademann.
+Bach’s St John Passion in the St. Thomas Church Leipzig, under the direction of Peter Schreier, and Bach's St Matthew Passion and Magnificat under the baton of Hans-Christoph Rademann.
+Together with his Gaechinger Cantorey she is a significant part of the project Vision.Bach in which every cantata of the year 1732 will be recorded and released by Haenssler.